Apply for free school meals

 - your child to receive free school meals once they reach year 3

-You will need to apply directly to your child’s school if you consider your family are eligible to receive free school meals.
+You'll need to apply directly to your child’s school if you consider your family are eligible to receive free school meals.

-When you apply for free school meals, your child’s school:
+When you apply, your child’s school:

 - will normally ask you to complete a form to check your eligibility